Action Sports Alliance

 Action Sports Alliance (The Alliance) is a non-profit association of professional female skateboarders and other action sports athletes.
 The Alliance was founded in 2005 by Cara-Beth Burnside, Mimi Knoop, and Drew Mearns.
 Burnside was the first president.

 In 2006, the Alliance helped negotiate significant prize money increases for female vert and street skateboarders at the X Games and helped add a women's surfing event to the line-up.

 The business of the Alliance is run by a board of directors composed of leading professional athletes who are elected and appointed by the pro membership according to the organization bylaws.

+The Alliance later merged with the Womens Skateboarding Alliance (WSA) to gain global management and consultation on services around women’s skateboarding trends in events, film, TV, and commercial spaces.
+The WSA was founded in 2015 by Mimi Knoop.